eslint/eslint/docs/developer-guide/working-with-custom-formatters.md

 ### The `data` Argument

 The exported function receives an optional second argument named `data`.
 The `data` object provides extended information related to the analysis results.
 Currently, the `data` object consists of a single property named `rulesMeta`.
-This property is a dictionary of `Rule` metadata, keyed with `ruleId`.
-The value for each entry is the `meta` property from the corresponding `Rule` object.
-The dictionary contains an entry for each `Rule` that was run during the analysis.
+This property is a dictionary of rule metadata, keyed with `ruleId`.
+The value for each entry is the `meta` property from the corresponding rule object.
+The dictionary contains an entry for each rule that was run during the analysis.

 Here's what the `data` object would look like if one rule, `no-extra-semi`, had been run: